 Apart from the obvious visual differences, there's a few reasons why you should always use a baby toothbrush instead of an adults toothbrush when you're brushing your babies teeth.

 It's important to start brushing your babies teeth as soon as they start coming through the gums.
-So when your baby starts teething, you should grab a baby toothbrush and start carefully cleaning those teeth!
+So when your baby starts teething, you should start carefully cleaning those teeth!

 There's a few specific things that you should look for in a good baby toothbrush.
 Just follow our few simple rules: